AuraOne / Resources / AI Operations

 Those are release decisions.

-A serious AI release gate needs more than a green metric.
+A serious AI launch check needs more than a green metric.

 It needs evaluation results across the cases that matter.
 It needs human review where judgment is required.
 It needs failure severity, not only pass rate.
 It needs a regression bank that remembers past incidents.
 It needs policy checks.
 It needs approvals from the right owners.
 It needs a record that explains why the release moved forward.